Lerner Grad Degrees Harness the Power of STEM and Business

 She continued, “Whether in banking, management consulting, healthcare, marketing or sales, etc. these positions require sharp decision-making skills.
 Analytics is now quickly settling into many job descriptions and roles.
 So, individuals who would thrive in today’s business world must develop these skill sets.”

 Although potential candidates don’t necessarily need to have acquired a robust technical background to qualify for the STEM-classified master’s programs, Beldona clarified that this quant-heavy program requires that they have sound quantitative and statistical skills.
-For professionals ready to lead in a data-driven world, Lerner’s STEM-designated programs offer a clear path to becoming the kind of analytical thinker today’s organizations can’t do without.
+For professionals ready to lead in a data-driven world, Lerner’s STEM programs offer a clear path to becoming the kind of analytical thinker today’s organizations can’t do without.

 Recent News